Best Buddies International: Best Buddies Middle Schools

 Best Buddies Middle Schools promotes one-on-one friendships of students with intellectual and developmental disabilities and with students without any disabilities.
+Peer relationship are a critical area of concern for students with intellectual disabilities in educational settings.
 The program takes place within the school itself, between the attending students.
 This program allows social inclusion for disabled students early in their educational career by beginning to learn social skills and how to make friends.

 Best Buddies High Schools

 Best Buddies High School Club promotes one-on-one friendships between students with intellectual and developmental disabilities and those without a disability, within the school.
-The purpose is to hopefully create lifelong friendships between the buddy matches that are made.
-Along with creating new friendships, they spread the word of inclusion to not only their chapter members but the entire school.
-Events are created in the school in order to try and have the rest of school begin to get involved in the chapter.
+The purpose is to create lifelong friendships between the buddy matches that are made.
+Events are created in the school in order to try and have the rest of school get involved in the chapter.
 This program tries to break social barriers at a difficult time in a teenager's life, with or without a disability.
 Members spend time together during lunch break, before or after school.
-Members also communicate with their buddy's parents to be able to spend time with their new friend outside of school as well.
-There are special events created in which allows the students to be creative, share, and contribute with one another.
-Matches get to know each other for who they are and begin to build true friendships.
+Members also communicate with their buddy's parents to be able to spend time with their new friend outside of school.
+Research suggests that students without disabilities can form meaningful friendships with peers with severe disabilities in school settings.

 Best Buddies Colleges

 Best Buddies College promotes one-on-one friendships between adults with intellectual and developmental disabilities and college students.
+Peer mentoring programs have shown promise in supporting young adults with IDD in developing social connections and improving wellbeing.
 Colleges pair up with a group home in the area and work with the adults there, providing them with a chance to be involved with the community since these adults are generally abandoned by family and have difficulties getting careers.

 Best Buddies Citizens

 Best Buddies Citizens program was originally created for the people with intellectual and developmental disabilities who were graduating from high school or college and preparing for adulthood more independently.
 With this program, they were able to continue being a part of Best Buddies in spreading the mission of inclusion.
 Best Buddies Citizens promotes one-on-one friendships between adults with and without intellectual and developmental disabilities.
 This program is used to help incorporate adults with disabilities into civic communities.
 The adults in this program continue to learn social skills, work skills, and skills that they will be able to use in their daily life as an adult.
-This program assists the family of the individual in knowing that their son or daughter is better set for adulthood along with always feeling included.
 The goal is to create a diverse community and allow adults with disabilities to be a key part of society.
+Scholars have argued that the lives of people with profound disabilities need not be determined by their impairments, calling for policy reform that treats them as equally valuable members of society.